grensen/gif_test/README.md

 ---
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_spot_wrong.gif?raw=true)
 *We can also spot what's going wrong.
 The state slider, correct = 0, incorrect = 1, all = 2.
 In combination with the other sliders every data is easily accessible.
-For a precise use the sliders can be changed with the left and right arrow keys on the keyboard.
+For a precise use.
+The sliders can be controlled by the left and right arrow keys on the keyboard.
 For example, to determine the start of training.
 59916 seems a 7, or?*

 Despite goodgame is kept really low with basic ideas and not a special neural network, the functionality can come really complex.
 I was looking for a way to make it intuitiv to play.
 So with a left click you can put something in, with a right click you can take something out.